gregnordin/openscad_for_microfluidics/polychannel/notes-polychannel.md

 - &#9989; Figure out how to use unicode characters.
 - Update `serpentine.scad` and `serpentine_circularends.scad` to use latest polychannel methods.

+# 10/13/22

+## Look at how to implement cubic Bezier curve between two 3D points

+Search for information about splines or Bezier curves to connect points in 3D, found exactly what I need at [Interpolating splines with 3d points](https://math.stackexchange.com/questions/2316499/interpolating-splines-with-3d-points).

+Implement in python in `try_3D_Bezier.ipynb`.
+Playing with the magnitude of normal vectors is crucial in generating a nice curve.

+Now need to get tangent at arbitrary t.

 Other possible modules for channel paths that use the new data format developed above and the hull-based polychannel approach: